Amarjit0511/go-task-sheet/cors-implementation/readme.md

+# What is CORS?
+CORS is a security feature implemented by web browsers to restrict cross-origin requests by default.
+This is done to prevent unauthorized access to resources and protect user data.
+CORS is a set of HTTP headers and mechanisms that allow servers to indicate which domains are allowed to make cross-origin requests and which types of requests are permitted.

 # CORS in action:
 After running the code files:
 1. Go to a any Directory, be it Downloads, Desktop, or any other directory.